frederic-arr/terraform-provider-ripedb/docs/functions/get_first.md

 # function: get_first

 This function returns the first value of an attribute.
+If the attribute does not exist, returns `null`.

 ## Example Usage